M.Ed. CCC-SLP, BCS-S

 |Mary is currently the Senior Clinical Specialist in the VitalStim Division for Empi supporting and educating physician groups, administrators and SLPs on Dysphagia management and the implementation of Neuromuscular Electrical Stimulation in Dysphagia therapy.
 This role also includes active work with research, education, and new product development.
 Mary is one of a select few Certified VitalStim Instructors.
 She has taught over 300 courses in dysphagia and MBS interpretation.
 She previously worked at Baptist Memorial Hospital Rehabilitation in the Inpatient, Outpatient and Pediatric departments.
 Mary was instrumental in developing the Dysphagia program in the outpatient department and the speech department of the Pediatric Rehab.
 She serves as a knowledgeable resource in Dysphagia to therapists around the country.

 Financial Disclosure: Mary receives honoraria from CIAO Seminars for the presentation of this course.
-Mary receives royalties for the purchase of her online presentations.
+She also receives royalties for the purchase of her recorded course(s)

-Non-Financial Disclosure: Mary is a VitalStim Provider and an instructor for CIAO’s VitalStim Specialty Certificate Program.
-She uses VitalStim Therapy in her clinical practice.
+Non-Financial Disclosure: Mary uses VitalStim Therapy in her clinical practice.

 MS, PT, SCS, ATC